dataminer-site/dataminer-site.github.io/docs/archive/0.8/guides/python/jupyter.md

 ```

 ## Querying Pandas Dataframes
-DuckDB is able to find and query any dataframe stored as a variable in the Jupyter notebook.
+DataMiner is able to find and query any dataframe stored as a variable in the Jupyter notebook.
 ```python
 input_df = pd.DataFrame.from_dict({"i":[1, 2, 3],
                                   "j":["one", "two", "three"]})